Frontier Midstates: Acquisition by Verizon

 In 2000, GTE was purchased by Bell Atlantic, becoming Verizon.
 Contel of the South began doing business as Verizon Mid-States and Verizon North Systems.

 In 2002, Verizon sold its operations in Alabama, including those from Contel of the South and GTE South to CenturyTel.
 Those operations became CenturyTel of Alabama.
 This left the company, incorporated in Georgia, with operations in Indiana and Michigan.

 The company remained one of two former GTE operating companies to have retained its original name since acquisition by Verizon (the other is GTE Southwest); it also remained the only operating company using the Contel name.

 Sale to Frontier

 Contel of the South, along with several other Verizon wireline operating companies, were transferred to a new holding company New Communications ILEC Holdings, which was acquired by Frontier Communications on July 1, 2010.
 Contel of the South, Inc., at that point, became Frontier Midstates, Inc.

+Sale back to Verizon

+On September 5, 2024 Verizon announced that it will acquire Frontier Communications for $20 billion.
+This acquisition was completed on January 20, 2026.
+As a result, Verizon took control of Frontier's operations, including regaining Frontier Midstates.